VincentGoverse/Date2dayTraining/README.md

 ## Troubleshooting

-- Blank Tk dialog (rare on some macOS Tk builds): The Python script uses a custom dialog to ensure the prompt is visible.
-If you still see blank native message boxes, prefer the AppleScript version.
-- Tk deprecation warning: Run with `TK_SILENCE_DEPRECATION=1` or use the AppleScript version.
 - AppleScript permissions: If prompts don’t appear, make sure the app/script isn’t blocked by Focus modes or Screen Time limits.